How Do I Handle a Demonic Dream?

 Last night I dreamt that Satan tried to possess me during my unconscious state.
-I called on Jesus and at first his name could not come out of my mouth but a very vile inhuman sound was coming from my throat and my body was shaking terribly.
-I had a pentagram marked on my right leg that I discovered after dreaming of enticing an old boyfriend from college to sleep with me...in my dream....my stomach was swollen with an inguinal hernia or with Satan because after my stomach swelled, I noticed the pentagram and suddenly called on Jesus...because in my unconscious state, I knew that I was a child of God.
-After the horrible take over [sic] of my body, and voice, I tried calling again as loud as I could...and I suddenly woke up!
-I did not return to sleep until daybreak after asking believers on Facebook to pray for me.
+I called on Jesus and at first, his name could not come out of my mouth but a very vile inhuman sound was coming from my throat and my body was shaking terribly.
+I noticed a pentagram on my leg and suddenly called on Jesus...because in my unconscious state, I knew that I was a child of God.
+After the horrible take over of my body, and voice, I tried calling again as loud as I could...and I suddenly woke up!

-Could Satan mark me as his b/c my thoughts were impure-- conscious or unconscious-- even though I have given my life to Christ and repented of my sins and waking [sic] with Jesus daily?
-I know that Jesus has not given me a spirit of fear, and that the blood of Jesus has made me whole, and also He is greater than Satan and all of his demonic forces...but why did I dream such a nightmare....something so vile and evil....seeming to possess me?
+Could Satan mark me as his because my thoughts were impure-- conscious or unconscious-- even though I have given my life to Christ and repented of my sins and waking with Jesus daily?
+I know that Jesus has not given me a spirit of fear, and that the blood of Jesus has made me whole, and also He is greater than Satan and all of his demonic forces...but why did I dream such a nightmare?

 My first impression is that your dream was a reflection of a really, really, really bad day.
 Of course, upon further review, much more was going on.

 Can Satan control or influence your consciousness?
 Yes.